Weekly Goal Review Process: 25-Minute Reset

 Did You Know?

-A meta-analysis by Harkin et al. (2016) found that progress monitoring alone increases goal attainment by a statistically significant margin.
-Weekly check-ins land in the sweet spot between two failure modes:
+A meta-analysis by Harkin et al. (2016) found that monitoring progress toward a goal increases the odds of attaining it by a statistically significant margin.
+In our experience, weekly check-ins land in a practical sweet spot between two failure modes:

-DailyCreates noise and decision fatigue – you react to every blip instead of real trends
+DailyCreates noise and decision fatigue, so you react to every blip instead of real trends

-MonthlyCatches drift too late – small problems compound into missed targets before you notice
+MonthlyCatches drift too late, so small problems compound into missed targets before you notice

-WeeklyEnough data to spot real patterns, enough frequency to course-correct before it’s costly
+WeeklyEnough data to spot real patterns, enough frequency to course-correct before it gets costly

 Proven by meta-analysis